 Deleting files with the Finder isn’t too difficult, plus you can always fish files out of the Trash if you change your mind.
 So why bother using the command line?
 Here are some reasons:

 - You can delete multiple files quickly and efficiently using wildcards.

 - You can remove files from the Trash when you encounter stubborn errors.

-- You can delete files that are hidden in the Finder; these files, which can contain settings for certain apps or parts of OS X, contain a dot (.) before their names and the Finder doesn’t show them.
+- You can delete files that are hidden in the Finder; these files, which can contain settings for certain apps or parts of MacOS, contain a dot (.) before their names and the Finder doesn’t show them.